-Skimming the fat off stock or broth ensures clarity and lightness of flavor, two ideal qualities of a great soup, especially consommes.
+Skimming the fat off stock or broth ensures clarity and lightness of flavour, two ideal qualities of a great soup, especially consommés.
 Below we share some tips on making stocks and how to skim the fat off so you end up with a gorgeous clear soup or broth.

 HOW TO MAKE STOCK

+It won’t do you much good to know how to skim stock well if you don’t know how to execute the steps prior to the skimming.
 Classic meat broth is prepared by sautéing mirepoix (celery, carrot and onion) in a pot along with pieces of meat.
 Beef or veal bones are usually added to the mix then the whole thing is covered with water.
-The broth is left to cook over low heat for hours until its flavor and color deepens.
+The broth is left to cook over low heat for hours until its flavour and colour deepens.

 HOW TO MAKE A CHICKEN BROTH